Working in the UK

-Most students entering the UK on a Tier 4 student visa are permitted to work.
+Most students entering the UK on a Student Visa are permitted to work.

 If you are studying on a course at degree level or above then the maximum number of hours you can working during term time is 20 hours per week.

-If you are studying on a course below degree level, which includes our International Foundation and English Language courses, then the maximum number of hours you can working during term time is 10 hours per week.
+If you are studying on a course below degree level, which includes foundation and our Pre-Sessional English courses, then the maximum number of hours you can working during term time is 10 hours per week.

 Your vignette or Biometric Residence Permit (BRP) will tell you how many hours you are allowed to work each week.
 Paid or unpaid work will count towards your working hour limit.